Flight-Free-UK/flight_free_uk_website/source/posts/dejemos-los-pies-sobre-la-tierra.html.markdown

 ![](/images/uploads/flightfreeperu.jpg "Rici, his wife Liana Cisneros who set up the campaign, and activists from Fridays for the Future and MOCICC, the Citizens' Movement on Climate Change")

-### The project *Dejemos los pies sobre la tierra* – "Let's keep our feet on the ground" – was inspired in part by the insistence of young activists like Greta Thunberg that not flying is an important individual contribution to reducing global carbon emissions.
+### *Dejemos los pies sobre la tierra* – "Let's keep our feet on the ground" – was inspired by the insistence of young activists like Greta Thunberg that not flying is an important individual contribution to reducing global carbon emissions.

 ##### Both individual and institutional responses are necessary.
 But there will be no institutional response without a demonstration that individuals are willing to change their own lives in response to the emergency.